-- In 2011, students in Illinois eligible for free/reduced-price lunch had an average mathematics scale score of 269.
-This was lower than that of students in Illinois not eligible for this program (296). - In 2011, students in Illinois who were eligible for free/reduced-price school lunch had an average score that was lower than that of students who were not eligible by 27 points.
-In 2000, the average score for students in Illinois who were eligible for free/reduced-price school lunch was lower than the score of those not eligible by 30 points. - Students in Illinois eligible for free/reduced-price lunch had an average scale score (269) in 2011 that was not significantly different from that of students in the nation who were eligible (269). - In Illinois, students eligible for free/reduced-price lunch had an average mathematics scale score in 2011 that was higher than that of eligible students in 2000, 2003, 2005, 2007, and 2009.
+- In 2015, students in Illinois eligible for free/reduced-price lunch had an average mathematics scale score of 269.
+This was lower than that of students in Illinois not eligible for this program (296). - In 2015, students in Illinois who were eligible for free/reduced-price school lunch had an average score that was lower than that of students who were not eligible by 26 points.
+In 2000, the average score for students in Illinois who were eligible for free/reduced-price school lunch was lower than the score of those not eligible by 30 points. - Students in Illinois eligible for free/reduced-price lunch had an average scale score (269) in 2015 that was not significantly different from that of students in the nation who were eligible (268). - In Illinois, students eligible for free/reduced-price lunch had an average mathematics scale score in 2015 that was higher than that of eligible students in 2000, 2003, 2005, 2007, and 2009, but not significantly different from that of eligible students in 2011 and 2013.